-The National Institutes of Health National Institute for Diabetes and Digestive and Kidney Diseases awarded David Moffet, Loyola Marymount University professor of chemistry and biochemistry, a three-year $407,364 grant to continue studying a protein that shows promise for slowing, if not halting altogether, the progression of type 2 diabetes.
+The National Institutes of Health (NIH) National Institute for Diabetes and Digestive and Kidney Diseases awarded David Moffet, Loyola Marymount University professor of chemistry and biochemistry, a three-year $407,364 grant to continue studying a protein that shows promise for slowing, if not halting altogether, the progression of type 2 diabetes.

-“This new grant is a competitive renewal of a previous three-year grant,” says Moffet, principal investigator of the study.
+“This new grant is a competitive renewal of a previous three-year grant,” said Moffet, principal investigator of the study.
 He and his students will continue studying a protein called human Islet Amyloid Polypeptide (hIAPP) and its role in type 2 diabetes.
 “We’re very excited about this work.”

 The hormone hIAPP is normally beneficial for humans.
 It’s a short protein made by the same cells that express insulin in the pancreas.
 The problem is that if you have too much of the hormone, those proteins begin to stack on top of each other—it aggregates.
 It turns out that those aggregates form a toxic substance called amyloid which kills off pancreatic cells.